IBM/universal-connectors/docs/KafkaBasedUCs/TeradataJDBCKafkaConnect.md

 ## Configuring JDBC Kafka Connect 2.0-based plugins

-The following table dercribes the fields that are specific to JDBC Kafka Connect 2.0 and similar plugins.
+The following table describes the fields that are specific to JDBC Kafka Connect 2.0 and similar plugins.

 | Field                    | Description                                                                                                                                                                              |
 |--------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|